dilip223/Cybersec-proj2/analysis.md

 student’s data is lost/tampered intentionally during data transmission.
 In the client side, after receiving the message we will edit some binary bits such that the remainder of CRC key division will not be zero.
-The client program should be able to detect the tampering and send a message to resend the data.Figure 5 is the data for student “Bernard” which is successfully sent from the server.
+The client program should be able to detect the tampering and send a message to resend the data.Figure 5 in the pdf is the data for student “Bernard” which is successfully sent from the server.
 However, before the message is received in the “sock_client.cpp”, a FOR loop is implemented to change some bits in the MESSAGE buffer.
-The resulting message does not yield a 0 remainder and error message is sent indicating data needs to be re sent which is seen in Figure 6.
+The resulting message does not yield a 0 remainder and error message is sent indicating data needs to be re sent which is seen in Figure 6 in the pdf.

 IDA pro analysis of the software: